-We have audited the accompanying balance sheets of the individual funds of the City of Jersey City, New Jersey (the "City") as of June 30, 2008 and 2007, the related statements of operations and the changes in fund balance for the years then ended and the related statements of revenues, appropriations, and fund balance for the year ended June 30, 2008, as listed in the foregoing table of contents.
+We have audited the accompanying balance sheets of the individual funds of the City of Jersey City, New Jersey (the "City") as of June 30, 2009 and 2008, the related statements of operations and changes in fund balance for the years then ended and the related statements of revenues, appropriations, and fund balance for the year ended June 30, 2009, as listed in the foregoing table of contents.
 These financial statements are the responsibility of the City's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.